nicolas-goasguen/fastapi-user-registration/README.md

   foo@bar:~$ docker-compose --env-file <custom_env_file> down -v
   ```
 </details>

+## Possible improvements

+Here are some potential improvements for this project:
+- **Validation**: Add much more validation for emails and passwords (at both database and schemas levels).
+- **Add models**: Use models to manage database CRUD for a cleaner architecture.
+- **Documentation**: Add docstrings on schemas, methods, routes and returned values for API documentation.
+- **Error handling**: Improve error management in routes, especially for database connection failures.
+- **Testing coverage**: Improve test coverage with more cases (including data validation).
+- **Security**: Implement some advanced strategies to protect against potential attacks (Timing Attack, DDoS, ...).

 ## License
 The User Registration API is licensed under the terms of the MIT license.